Top 49 of the Best Excel Shortcuts You Need to Know

 And that, Excel enthusiasts, is your lot for today.

-Using some of these shortcuts can seem tedious at first, but as soon as you get the motions down, it can speed up your work pace by a lot!
-All of these shortcuts should work on Windows machines, but Mac keystrokes will likely be different.
+Using some of these shortcuts can seem tedious at first, but as soon as you get the motions down, it can greatly speed up your work pace!
+These shortcuts should work on Windows machines, but Mac keystrokes will likely be different.

 If you are new to Excel, these tutorials may also prove helpful.